apache/flink/docs/dev/table/sql/hints.zh.md

 Thus it is very suitable to use for the ad-hoc queries in interactive terminal, for example, in the SQL-CLI, you can specify to ignore the parse error for a CSV source just by adding a dynamic option `/*+ OPTIONS('csv.ignore-parse-errors'='true') */`.

-Note: Dynamic table options default is forbidden to use because it may change the semantics of the query.
+<b>Note:</b> Dynamic table options default is forbidden to use because it may change the semantics of the query.
-You need to set the config option `table.dynamic-table-options.enabled` to be `true` explicitly (default is false), See the <a href="{{ site.baseurl }}/dev/table/config.html">Configuration</a> for details on how to set up the config options.</p>
+You need to set the config option `table.dynamic-table-options.enabled` to be `true` explicitly (default is false), See the <a href="{{ site.baseurl }}/dev/table/config.html">Configuration</a> for details on how to set up the config options.

 ### Syntax
-In order to not break the SQL compatibility, we use a Oracle style SQL hint syntax:
+In order to not break the SQL compatibility, we use the Oracle style SQL hint syntax:
 {% highlight sql %}
 table_path /*+ OPTIONS(key=val [, key=val]*) */